WCW/New Japan Supershow I: Event

+The tenth bout was a "grudge match" between The Great Muta and Sting.
+The Great Muta won the bout via pinfall by spraying Sting with Green Mist and then giving him a crossbody.
+Following the match, Sting gave The Great Muta a Stinger Splash and then applied the Scorpion Deathlock to him.

-The main event match between Ric Flair and Tatsumi Fujinami was presented very differently in the United States and in Japan.
-During the show it was announced that Ric Flair's NWA World Heavyweight Championship was on the line, but not the WCW World Heavyweight Championship, in the US those were considered the same championship and represented by one belt.
+The eleventh bout was a singles match pitting IWGP Heavyweight Champion Tatsumi Fujinami against NWA World Heavyweight Champion and WCW World Heavyweight Champion Ric Flair The match was presented very differently in the United States and in Japan.
+During the show it was announced that Ric Flair's NWA World Heavyweight Championship was on the line, but not the WCW World Heavyweight Championship.
+In the United States, those were considered the same championship and represented by one title belt.
 The PPV announcers stated that Fujinami's IWGP Heavyweight Championship was also on the line in the match even though no such mention was made during the introductions.
-The outcome of the match was also presented differently, to the Japanese crowd Fujinami defeated Flair by pinfall (counted by New Japan referee Tiger Hattori, who had replaced NWA referee Bill Alfonso after a spot in which Alfonso was knocked out) and thus won the NWA World Heavyweight Championship.
-The title change was ignored in the US, claiming that Fujinami had been disqualified for throwing Ric Flair over the top rope during the time Alfonso had been knocked out and thus did not win the match.
+The outcome of the match was also presented differently, to the Japanese crowd Fujinami defeated Flair by pinfall (counted by NJPW referee Tiger Hattori, who had replaced WCW referee Bill Alfonso after a spot in which Alfonso was knocked out) and thus won the NWA World Heavyweight Championship.
+The title change was ignored in the United States, with WCW claiming that Fujinami had been disqualified for throwing Ric Flair over the top rope during the time Alfonso had been knocked out and thus did not win the match.

+Following the main event, a celebratory Fujinami's press conference was interrupted by Ric Flair, who stole back the NWA World Heavyweight Championship and stated Fujinami would need to come to the United States to get it back.
 A later rematch between the two at SuperBrawl I saw Flair regain the NWA title, but in all promotional material produced by WCW it was billed as a successful title defense against Fujinami.